National Human Radiobiological Tissue Repository

 - Provide a copy of IRB approvals, if appropriate

 USTUR authorship on published reports is not a condition of collaboration; however, acknowledgement of the source of the materials would be appropriate.

 |The NHRTR contains frozen tissues, tissue solutions, microscope slides, and paraffin blocks that were collected by the USTUR at autopsy.|

 Workers with a documented history of intakes of radioactive materials are suitable candidates for participation in the USTUR program.
 Registrants are volunteers who authorize the Registries to collect tissue samples after death and to obtain their individual medical and radiation exposure records for research purposes.
 USTUR autopsies are performed by independent pathologists near the site of a Registrant death.
 Volunteer donors pre-plan the donation by granting the USTUR full consent to collect tissues after death.
 In some cases, the whole body may be donated to the USTUR.
 The consent can be withdrawn at any time by the donor and, after death, by the donorís family.
 The donation program is similar to organ donations for medical purposes, designated on a drivers license.
 The research is federally funded through a grant from the U. S. Department of Energy (DOE) to Washington State University (WSU).
-The Registries are administratively part of the WSU College of Pharmacy, with offices located on the Tri-Cities campus and labatories located in Richland and Pasco.
+The Registries are administratively part of the WSU College of Pharmacy, and are located in Richland, WA.